-Estate planning involves the legal distribution of personal assets and property in accordance to the wishes of the person who owns these items, known as a testator.
-Estate planning involves the preparation of last wills and testaments, how the wishes of a testator will be carried out should he/she become incapacitated due to injury or illness, establishing a power of attorney and the handling of other important legal documents involving how property will be controlled and distributed.
+Estate planning involves the legal distribution of personal assets and property in accordance with the wishes of whomever owns these items.
+This person is known as the testator.
+How the wishes of a testator will be carried out should he/she pass away or in some way become incapacitated through illness or injury is done through estate planning.
+It also includes establishing a power of attorney and the handling of other important legal documents involving how property will be controlled or distributed.

 Estate planning is a very important legal aspect since it helps prevent courts from having to distribute personal items themselves, which could result in issues for the deceased’s family and friends.
 One of the most important subtopics of estate planning is the formation and execution of wills.

 There’s a common misconception that only those who are wealthy or possess a large number of personal belongings should take the time to formulate a will.
 This couldn’t be further from the truth, as wills can include items of different types and value.